Robert Thieme: Supergrace and spiritual maturity

-Thieme considered it his job as a pastor-teacher to study and teach Bible doctrine daily in order for positive believers to grow to spiritual maturity and receive their supergrace blessings.
+Thieme considered it his job as a pastor-teacher to study and teach Bible doctrine daily in order for positive believers to grow to spiritual maturity and receive their blessings.
 He identified biblical passages where God is said to be waiting to provide these blessings to believers.
-In one such passage in Ephesians 1:3, Thieme concluded that supergrace blessings were placed on deposit for every believer before the creation of mankind, but are conveyed to the believer only at spiritual maturity.
-Though no believer can ever lose salvation, the believer who fails to advance to spiritual maturity forfeits his supergrace blessings, and receives discipline from God in time.
+In one such passage in Ephesians 1:3, Thieme concluded that blessings were placed on deposit for every believer before the creation of mankind, but are conveyed to the believer only at spiritual maturity.
+Though no believer can ever lose salvation, the believer who fails to advance to spiritual maturity forfeits his blessings, and receives discipline from God in time.
 What is lacking in the immature or reversionistic believer is capacity of soul, and that capacity is acquired only through persistent spiritual growth and exercise of the mechanics for the spiritual life.

-Since supergrace blessings are unique to each believer, Thieme outlined them categorically as follows:
+Since blessings are unique to each believer, Thieme outlined them categorically as follows: